 What is driving without due care and attention?

-Careless driving or driving without due care and attention or careless driving is defined as;
+Driving without due care and attention, or careless driving, is defined under law as;

 - Driving that falls below the standard expected of a competent driver; or